WeiDUorg/weidu/README-WeiDU-Changes.txt

   * ID_OF_LABEL returns the correct default value on 64-bit systems.
 Also correct the corresponding part of the documentation.
   * Tolower will try to detect EE-type games and refuse to lowercase those.
+  * COPY_ALL_GAM_FILES does not assume the existence of GAM files in save directories.

 Version 240:
   * GAME_INCLUDES supports SoD.